Why Do Exercises for Tight Hip Flexors?

 The Downward Frog pose helps open up the flexors as you go down to the floor.
 To simplify the position, place a pillow or hand-towel under the knees and ankles.
 If you still don’t find the position comfortable and you strain your ankles, push them towards each other instead of letting your feet around the sides.
-Check out how to perform a downward facing frog exercise.

 - Get down on the ground so you’re supporting yourself on your elbows and knees.
 Your palms should be flat on the ground and your hips, shoulders, and knees should be aligned.